-Here's the final results of the summer blockbuster contest announced about four months ago.
+Here are the final results of the 2002 summer blockbuster contest announced about four months ago.
 To remind you, the point of the contest was to predict how well six big summer movies would do, and to choose the film not on that list that would do the best.
 The six films I chose and their final grosses were:

 Here are the complete results, in increasing point order:

 My choices were about as good as I've ever made, but not perfect.
 I didn't predict that M. Night Shyamalan would outgross Steven Spielberg, Barry Sonnenfeld, and a dumbass poorly animated dog, but otherwise I chose the top five films of summer for the contest.
 Even the dumbass poorly animated dog was actually a good choice.
 My worst choice, Minority Report, was still in something like 8th place for the summer.
 Given last year's poor performance for AI, maybe it's time to boot Mr. Spielberg from the selection list.
 Stretching the opening date for the contest proved sensible, as summer's top two movies were included that way.

 The biggest box office story of the summer turns out to be irrelevant to this contest, for two reasons.
 My Big Fat Greek Wedding has created quite a stir by its summer performance, and it's still consistently making money every weekend.
 It made $11 million this week, for a total of $111 million to date.
 It was released too early to qualify for this contest, which says something extraordinary about its success: much larger, splashier films which made more money have opened, closed, and been almost forgotten while this movie continues to rake it in.
 It's impossible to say, at this point, just how much this film will make in the end.
 Still, the second reason it's not relevant for this contest is that I didn't pick it as one of my choices (and who would have?) and it didn't make enough to qualify as a sleeper film.
 However, given its cost and performance, it's probably the most profitable film of the summer, at least percentage-wise.